Applications for the Spring 2024 Bootcamp are now open!

 Frequently Asked Questions for Applicants

-Eligibility is limited to Black executive directors of nonprofits that have a primary purpose to assist low-income or disadvantaged individuals in metro-Atlanta, and:
+- has a primary purpose to assist low-income or disadvantaged individuals in metro-Atlanta;

-- The nonprofit has three active non-related board members; and
+- has at least three active non-related board members that meet quarterly or more;

 How do I apply?